 -Double Occupancies tents

--Camping Equipment: Kitchen tent, dinning tent, chairs, tables
+-Camping Equipment: Kitchen tent, dinning tent, chairs, tables and comfortable mattress.

 -Porters to carry food, tents and cooking gear